Myth 1: Get your AC technician through Craigslist.

-Myth 5: Finding out about the contractor isn’t valuable.
+Myth 5: Researching the contractor isn’t valuable.

 Myth 6: It will cost more to turn your thermostat to a higher temperature while you’re not at home.

-Fans help keep you cool, they don’t actually lower the temperature of the home alone.
-In fact, fans (comparable to refrigerators) actually increase the temperature in your home.
-The motor that is making your fan function creates heat, which can push heat into the air in the home.
-A well-working ceiling fan does help level the temperature of the room and may help to cool air by circulating, but if there isn’t a person beneath the fan to feel the cool air, all the fan is doing is wasting energy and money, especially if the AC is already running.
-So turn off ceiling fans when no one is in the room and additional air circulation is not needed.
+Fans help keep you cool, they don’t really reduce the temperature of the home alone.
+In fact, fans (comparable to refrigerators) actually heat up homes.
+The motor that is causing your fan to function creates heat, which can push heat into the air in your home.
+A well-working ceiling fan can help level the temperature of the room and may contribute to cooling air by circulating, but if there isn’t a person beneath the fan to feel the cool air, all the fan is doing is squandering energy and money, especially if the AC is already on.
+So leave ceiling fans off when no one is in the room and extra air circulation is unneeded.

-Myth 8: It doesn’t matter where the thermostat is installed.
+Myth 8: Where the thermostat is installed doesn’t matter.